wtnm/fform/tutorial.en.md

   }
 }])
 ```
-The `reactSelectParse` function converts data from the `react-select` format to the `fform` format and `reactSelectValue` function conversely.
-We add the `reactSelect` grid, and use the `simple` grid (the base grid for displaying inputs) as a basis.
-The `$_widget` react-component does not change, because the current one can work with other React-components using the `_$useTag` property, and we use it by passing `react-select` in it.
-Change `onChange` by setting the parser from the `react-select` format first.
-Then `setValue` updates the data in state.
-The `liveUpdate` function makes the update work as if liveUpdate were enabled without waiting for the input focus to be lost, which is what the select-component is expected to do.
+The `reactSelectParse` function converts data from the` react-select` format to the `fform` format, while` reactSelectValue` does the opposite.
+Add a set of `reactSelect`, as a basis it uses a set of` simple` (a basic set for displaying inputs).
+The React component in `$ _widget` does not change, since the current one can work with other React components using the` _ $ useTag` property, and we use it by passing in it `react-select`.
+Change `onChange` by setting the first parser from the` react-select` format.
+After that, `setValue` updates the data in state.
+The function `liveUpdate` makes the update work as if liveUpdate was turned on, without waiting for the input to lose focus, this is exactly the behavior that is expected from the select component.

-`$_maps` throws data from state to component according to `react-select` documentation and converts the data into understandable `react-select` format.
-In `@/fData/enum` the listed value from the scheme property `enum` is stored, and in `@/fData/enumExten` expansion for listed value from the scheme property `_enumExten`, [details in the documentation](https://github.com/wtnm/fform/blob/master/documentation.md#extended-schema-properties).
+`$ _maps` forwards the data from state to the component, in accordance with the` react-select` documentation and translates the data into an understandable `react-select` format.
+In `@ / fData / enum` the enumerated value from the` enum` schema property is stored, and in `@ / fData / enumExten` the extension for the enumerated value from the` _enumExten` schema property, [more in the documentation] (https: // github. com / wtnm / fform / blob / master / documentation.md # extended-schema-properties).

 It is time to add a new element to the scheme:
 ```js